1. Previous: Chapter 3

 Enjoying this book?

 Classes are powerful, and even though we covered a lot of ground in this chapter, we’ve really only introduced them.
-They open up an entire new world of ways to represent your concepts in code.
-Later in this book, we’ll cover more advanced concepts like abstraction and inheritance.
-But for now, you should be proud of your progress!
+They open up a whole new world of ways to represent concepts in our code.
+Later in this book, we’ll cover more advanced concepts related to classes, such as inheritance.

 Thanks to Tobenna Ezike and Esraa Ibrahim for reviewing this chapter.